Geo_Banner_full_SJ

 Any document that contains a signature, seal, certification, or any other image or mark required to validate the authenticity of its information must be maintained in its original hard copy or in an imaged media format.
 This includes tax returns, verification statements, certifications, and SARs used to determine eligibility.
 A school may maintain a record in an imaged media format only if the format is capable of reproducing an accurate, legible, and complete copy of the original document.
 When printed, the copy must be approximately the same size as the original document.

 The SAR or ISIR must be kept in the format in which it was received by the school, except that a paper SAR may be maintained in either a hard copy or imaged media format.
-CUNY has the ability to preserve the ISIR data that it has maintained during the award year by archiving the data to a disk or other computer format.
+UAT has the ability to preserve the ISIR data that it has maintained during the award year by archiving the data to a disk or other computer format.

 Schools that participate in FSA programs must cooperate with the agencies and individuals involved in conducting any audit, program review, or investigation authorized by law by providing timely access to the requested records for examination and/or copying.